-To provide a community based program which encourages public participation through anonymity; and which effectively and efficiently combines the efforts of the public, media, and police to solve crime and make our communities crime free environments.
+To provide a community-based program that promotes public participation through anonymity, and effectively unites the efforts of the Public, Media, and Law Enforcement to solve crimes and foster safer, crime-free communities.

 Saskatchewan Crime Stoppers